 Tell us about yourself.

-How long have you been involved in triathlon and what made you take it up?
+How long have you been involved in Triathlon and what made you take it up?

 What is your athletic background?

-What are your triathlon strengths and weaknesses?
+What are your Triathlon strengths and weaknesses?

-What is your worst race and why?
+What was your worst race and why?

 What are this year’s goals?